warelab/release-notes/oryza/PanOryza Release 7---2023-07-08.md

 ### New Functionality & Features

 - Oryza CLIMtools portal with interactive web-based views of environment x genome associations, RiboSNitch prediction, and correlations between the local environment and a pool of curated phenotypes.

-- Updated gene names for the Magic16 genomes with new prefixes: OsZS97, OsMH63, OsIR64, OsPr106, OsGoSa, OsLaMu, OsLima, OsKYG, OsLiXu, OsN22, OsNaBo, OsARC, OsKeNa, OsCMeo, and OsAzu.

 - Updated gene nomenclature from RAP-DB (Sept.
 2022), see for example [Os01g0104200](http://oryza.gramene.org?idList=Os01g0104200).